HarshitChoudhry/Harshit-Choudhary/README.md

-# Harshit-Choudhary# 👋 Hello, I’m Harshit Choudhary
+# HarshitChoudhry# 👋 Hello, I’m Harshit Choudhary
 Welcome to my profile!
 I'm a tech enthusiast eager to explore new and innovative technologies.
 I believe in continuous learning and strive to extract valuable lessons from every experience life offers.
 Currently, I'm honing my skills to keep up with the dynamic world of technology.

 ## 🚀 Interests